Muzza1103/Project-Optimizing-Installation-Cost-of-Charging-Stations-in-an-Agglomeration-Community/README.md

 Even tho this isn't really an issue, we could change this for it to be solved automatically if the user wants to save or represent the solution without applying a solution, it's more of a developpment choice

+Another problem we faced is the fact that when you run the graphical representation the first time, and then close the window, you can't re-run the representation without re-running the program with a new start, so don't forget to save your solution

 ## Tools used during development